-There will be two in-class, open-book, midterm exams, which are tentatively scheduled on Feb 27 and April 10.
+There will be two in-class, open-book, midterm exams.
 If you have a valid schedule conflict, please arrange for a make-up exam at least one week prior to the scheduled exam.
 There will be no accommodations made for last-minute request.